Mighty Men: A Faith-Based Weight Loss Intervention to Reduce Cancer Disparities

 - In addition to weekly small group sessions, the project also uses tailored goals and SMS text messages to encourage healthy behavior changes.

-- This study is currenty actively involved with faith-based organizations in Nashville, TN and the metro Atlanta, GA area.
+- This study is currently actively involved with faith-based organizations in Nashville, TN and the metro Atlanta, GA area.

 Why are we doing Mighty Men?